 An endowment fund was established by Dale Ives, LLB'92, to provide an annual bursary in tribute to her parents in gratitude for their support.
 The bursary is open to students entering first year law who have demonstrated financial need and high academic excellence.
 Preference will be given to a student(s) who is in, or has spent, time in either the regular or reserved forces, particularly the Navy.
 If in any given year there is no student(s) with regular or reserved forces background, then the award will be awarded on basis of financial need and high academic standing.
-Application Type: Automatic Consideration - No Application Required
+Application Type: See dal.ca/law/bursaries for more information